makerdao/endgame-docs/tokenomics/etherdai.md

 The Protocol Owned Vault will accumulate EtherDAI using generated Dai.
 This will slightly increase the ratio of decentralized collateral backing Dai.

+Responsibility for EtherDai comes under the Protocol Engineering Scope.

 ## EtherDai Development